 Spain's Telefonica plans to sell minority stake in tech unit, Cinco Dias says

-MADRID, July 7 (Reuters) - Spanish telecoms operator Telefonica (TEF.MC) plans to raise as much as 500 million euros ($591.35 million) with the sale of a minority stake in its technology unit, Cinco Dias newspaper reported on Wednesday, citing financial sources.
+MADRID (Reuters) - Spanish telecoms operator Telefonica plans to raise as much as 500 million euros ($591.35 million) with the sale of a minority stake in its technology unit, Cinco Dias newspaper reported on Wednesday, citing financial sources.

 Telefonica has hired advisor KPMG and investment bank Morgan Stanley and potential buyers include private equity funds such as Apax Partners, the newspaper said.